 A lot of these practices are incredibly simple and a lot of the magic comes from allowing them to come to life in the collective conscious.

 In practice space, problems or challenges don’t need to be solved in the same way that they do in the outside world.
 You can trust that creating space for things to come to the surface and be seen and held is enough.

 I believe that spiritual practice needs to change.
 It feels like we are at a crisis point in the development of humanity and we need to learn how we can take care of each other better and harness the force of human ingenuity and compassion before we self-destruct.

 The power of a team of people who care and respect for each other is immense; we are far more able to focus on the things that matter and to harness people’s productivity in a worthwhile way when they feel seen, valued and welcomed.

-Using practice space as a way to learn to connect with each other in more meaningful ways is one of the best ways to change our lives and benefit the world.
-It also makes the practice itself a lot more fun and rewarding, which is half the point anyway.
+Using practice space as a way for people to learn to connect with each other in more meaningful ways is one of the best ways to change your life and benefit the world.
+It also makes the practice itself a lot more fun and rewarding.